 This article is sponsored by NetEase Games.

-The One Ring has mysteriously resurfaced at the isolated castle of Dol Guldur, and the races of Middle-earth all want it.
-Cue a war between Gondor, Rohan, Mordor, Isengard, Angmar, and the other factions of men and monsters.
+The One Ring has resurfaced at the abandoned castle of Dol Guldur, and every single one of Middle-earth’s races is determined to claim it.
+Cue a gigantic war of all against all, involving Gondor, Rohan, Mordor, Isengard, and a ton of other factions.

 And, of course, you.
 Playing in either a Warband or a Fellowship, depending on whether you’re nasty or nice, you need to build up your fortified settlement, train up your assorted soldiers, tempt commanders into your ranks, and set out to conquer the tiles around you.

 Each tile yields resources, with tougher squares yielding the most.
 To get anywhere, you need to keep expanding and ploughing loot into your settlement to increase your military strength.
 It’s super challenging, and super-fun.